The Best Budget-Friendly Places To Buy Plants

 Discount Grocery Stores

-While higher end grocery store plant prices sometimes alarm me, you might get lucky and find a sale at the local discount grocery store.
+While higher end grocery store plant prices sometimes alarm me (like actually lol), you might get lucky and find a sale at the local discount grocery store.
 They often have a variety of smaller succulents, aloe plants, and small plants that are great for placing on shelves, desks or window sills.

-You have to go to the grocery store anyways, why not save time and turn your grocery shopping trip into a little home decorating trip as well.
-The plant variety might differ greatly from time to time, but another perk is that they often go on sale.
+You have to go to the grocery store anyways, why not save time and turn your grocery shopping trip into a little home decorating trip as well?
+The plant options might vary each time you go, but another perk is that they often go on sale.

-I grabbed a cute palm on sale at the grocery store- at Harris Teeter- for under $10.
+I did grab a cute palm on sale at the grocery store- at Harris Teeter (which I would actually call higher-end)- for under $10.

 Its also worth checking out places like Costco, which might have indoor plants in their garden center at the right time of the year.

-If you're looking for cute flower pieces to decorate your home, try looking at Trader Joe's seasonal plant collection, often found right at the front of the store.
+If you're looking for cute flower bouquets, bundles of good smelling florals, or pretty filler foliage to decorate your home, try looking at Trader Joe's seasonal plant collection, often found right at the front of the store.
 You can get a bundle of any number of pretty foliage for just a few bucks.

 From flower cuts, assorted packages to eucalyptus and more, a quick trip to Trader Joe's can fill your pantry and get you ready for Spring.